How Long Can a Medical Certificate Cover?

 Telehealth and certificate duration

-Telehealth can be clinically appropriate for medical certificates in many situations, but if examination or urgent testing is needed, clinicians may limit duration or recommend in-person review.
+Telehealth can be clinically appropriate for medical certificates in many situations, but if examination or urgent testing is needed, clinicians may limit duration, recommend in-person review, or decline the request.
 A safe telehealth service prioritises clinical appropriateness, red-flag screening, and escalation pathways rather than maximising certificate lengths.

 For suitability guidance, read When Telehealth Is Clinically Appropriate and When Telehealth Is Not Appropriate.